lzhangup/pg-resources/communicate.md

 ---
-title: How to choose a research topic
+title: How to communicate your research
 redirect_from:
  - /communicate/
  - /communicate.html